MantisAnalytics/DAR/README.md

     dependencies into a virtual environment managed by uv.
 On the first run, this command will also create a new virtual environment.
-By default, the virtual environment will be created in a `.venv` directory inside `DeepDB`.
+By default, the virtual environment will be created in a `.venv` directory inside `DAR`.
 If you already have a virtual environment created, or you want to use a different location, you can use the `--active` flag for `uv` commands, and/or change the `UV_PROJECT_ENVIRONMENT` environment variable.
 See
     [How to customize uv's virtual environment location](https://pydevtools.com/handbook/how-to/how-to-customize-uvs-virtual-environment-location/)